- How do I get a seat in the program?

 - VETT $300 each semester

-Please see current tuition schedule online for subsequent years.
-All fees listed above are estimated and maybe subject to change by the University.
-Textbook costs may vary depending on if they are used or new.
+All fees listed above are estimated and may be subject to change by the University.
+Textbook costs vary depending on if they are new, used, or Open Educational Resources (OER).
 This program qualifies for Federal Financial Aid (FAFSA).

 Financial Aid links: